 Offshore and subsea applications impose requirements beyond API 5L PSL2 minimums.
 Key additional items typically specified for X65 in offshore service:

 Toughness beyond PSL2 minimum — project specifications for deepwater and subsea X65 typically require Charpy testing at -20°C or lower, CTOD (crack tip opening displacement) testing of the pipe body and weld HAZ, and minimum absorbed energy values well above API 5L Table E.7 minimums.
+DNV-ST-F101 (Submarine Pipeline Systems) is the common reference for subsea toughness requirements and imposes its own testing matrix separate from API 5L.

 Dimensional tolerances — offshore pipeline coatings (FBE, concrete weight coating) impose tighter OD tolerances than API 5L PSL2 requires.
 Most offshore project specs add an OD tolerance of ±1.0% or tighter, and out-of-roundness limits for pipe that will receive automated girth welding.
+Automated welding equipment used for offshore pipeline construction is sensitive to OD variation — a pipe that is within API tolerance can still cause weld misalignment issues.

 Weld seam quality for LSAW — subsea LSAW X65 typically requires 100% radiographic testing (RT) or automated ultrasonic testing (AUT) of the longitudinal weld seam, plus TOFD (time of flight diffraction) for critical applications.
 These are supplementary requirements beyond PSL2's NDE requirements.
+The seam weld in an LSAW pipe is a potential fatigue initiation site in dynamic riser or flowline applications, and project specifications for such service routinely require weld profile inspection and weld cap geometry reports.

 Strain-based design — for reeled or S-lay installation and for pipelines in seismically active areas, strain-based design requirements may impose additional limits on yield-to-tensile ratio (tighter than 0.93), Lüders band extension, and uniform elongation.
+These requirements must be agreed with the mill before order placement — they are not standard delivery requirements and affect which heat chemistry can be accepted.

 X65 vs X70 — When to Choose Each